Some are confused or misinformed about this basic teaching. But without it God’s name and character comes in disrepute.

 The wonderful teaching that God is love is rooted in the Christian doctrine of Trinity.
 Augustine comes up with an analogy that is deep: the lover, the beloved, and love (The Trinity, Books VIII.14; IX.2, and XV.10).
 Augustine seems to say that the Father loves the Son, who receives his love and returns it, while the Spirit communicates the love between them.
 This image of a triad of love expresses how Christians believe the Father, the Son, and the Holy Spirit existed before the creation of time and the universe, and how the three persons will forever exist.

 Therefore, in the eternity past, He was Love itself.
-This is not to say he invented the attributes of judge and warrior, for example, only after he created humans, but he did not apply those attributes in eternity past (until, as some believe, Lucifer fell), since there as no need within the Trinity.
+This is not to say he invented the attributes of judge and warrior, for example, only after he created humans, but he did not apply those attributes in eternity past (until, as some believe, Lucifer fell), since there as no need to apply the the justice attribute within the Trinity.
 But love was always active.

 2. Human Present